Department of Engineering Technology

 CIM 4350.
 Advanced Concrete Technology.

 This course provides students with an opportunity to further develop their technical and laboratory knowledge in advanced concrete properties, test methods and mix designs.
 Topics include high-performance concrete (HPC), self-consolidating concrete (SCC), roller compacted concrete (RCC), mass concrete, concrete repair, advanced fiber reinforcing, and chemical admixtures.
+Emphasis is placed on sustainable practices, safety considerations, and the integration of innovative technologies in concrete construction.
 Prerequisite: CIM 3420 with a grade of a "C" or better.

 3 Credit Hours.
 2 Lecture Contact Hours.
 3 Lab Contact Hours.